Beautiful Plants For Your Interior

 Don’t remove male flowers though – those are needed!- but keep soil always moist by watering around instead of right on top so as not to disturb the plant.

-There are several disease-related problems associated with growing cucumbers within a greenhouse especially and or out in the garden.
+There are several disease-related problems associated with growing cucumbers within a greenhouse especially out in the garden.
 Some of the common ones are listed below.

 The ‘Whitefly’ is a tiny white insect that can prey on greenhouse-grown cucumbers.
 The ‘honeydew’ these bugs produce causes the growth of black, sooty mould which damages healthy plant growth and decreases production yield.